ahamez/todo/README.md

 # More things to do

 - Find how a service should be exposed in K8S
-- Intercept SIGTERM (when a pod is shutdown)
 - Write real tests
 - Typespecs
 - Interact with a DB deployed with K8S, find how to have a nice dev workflow